wottreng/cloudflare_dns_updater/README.md

 # pfsense_cloudflare_wan_updater
 monitors your wan address on pfense and updates cloudflare dns entry via API if ipv4 addresses dont match

+## Notes
+I tried to get cron to run this script every 5 minutes with `crontab -e` and could not get it to work.
+If anyone has insight let me know.

 ## install
 * ssh into your pfense OS
 * download this repository: `curl -L https://github.com/wottreng/pfsense_cloudflare_wan_updater/archive/refs/heads/main.zip --output monitor.zip`